Project

 Return value for `Module#include` and `Module#prepend`

-Added by sawa (Tsuyoshi Sawada) about 8 years ago.
-Updated over 3 years ago.
+Added by sawa (Tsuyoshi Sawada) almost 9 years ago.
+Updated about 4 years ago.

 Status: